Mind Of My Own review

-Mind Of My Own Review: Extended trial of the Mind Of My Own application
+Mind Of My Own review: an extended trial of the Mind Of My Own application.

 Mind Of My Own is an app-led suite of products and services offered by a company based in the United Kingdom used to gather the views of children and young people using social care services.
 It allows young people to create and submit a statement of their views in relation to events and situations they encounter.

 Recording the voice of the child is now included in section 11 of the Oranga Tamariki Act, which passed on 1 April 2017.
 Oranga Tamariki decided to trial the product as a means of enabling children and young people to record their views undiluted and unfiltered.
 The makers of the product provided an adapted version tailored for New Zealand children.

 The Mind Of My Own Extended Trial ran from January–June 2018 following a successful Proof of Concept Trial between April–June 2017.
 It involved 49 social workers at four trial sites, two of which were Care & Protection sites and two of which were Youth Justice sites, including one residence.

 The aim of the review was to assess the uptake (staff and child usage rates), usability (ease of use), usefulness (staff and child engagement with the tool), and success (tangible evidence of change to practice) of the Mind Of My Own application.